dancecoder/di-service/README.md

 ## Features
 * Implements DI pattern
+* Do not impose any system architecture, may be introduced to any JavaScript project (FE and BE both)
 * Pure JavaScript implementation (+ TypeScript declaration file)
 * Zero dependencies
-* Do not impose any system architecture, may be introduced to any JavaScript project (FE and BE both)
+* ES Module and CommonJS hybrid module

 ## Example
 Declare any class